thangtran76/eks/README.md

 kubectl get rs
 View the nodes:
 kubectl get node

-Access the application using the load balancer, replacing <LOAD_BALANCER_EXTERNAL_IP> with the IP you copied earlier: curl "<LOAD_BALANCER_EXTERNAL_IP>"
+curl "<LOAD_BALANCER_EXTERNAL_IP>"
 The output should be the HTML for a default Nginx web page.
 In a new browser tab, navigate to the same IP, where we should then see the same Nginx web page.